People Like My Pizza Sauce

 3. Remove the basil leaves from the stems.
 Rinse them and dry them.

-6. I like to store the sauce in my deep freeze in two or three separate gallon-freezer bags, with the finished pizza sauce spread out relatively flat across the whole bag; then, I break off as much as I need for an individual pizza and thaw it in the microwave or simply on the counter in a small bowl.
+6. I like to store the sauce in my deep freeze in two a gallon-freezer bag, with the finished pizza sauce spread out relatively flat across the whole bag; then, I break off as much as I need for an individual pizza and thaw it in the microwave or simply on the counter in a small bowl.
 You should plan on about three-quarters of a cup for a twelve-inch pizza.
 If the weeks go by and you have not made enough pizza, switch to using this sauce as marinara, with any pasta and with any additional ingredients, like meat.

 Substitute at will, but try to use plum tomatoes from Italy—they are grown in volcanic soil and are high in acid, which is the flavor you want in pizza sauce.